Anne Devlin: Later life and reminiscences

+In May 2026, members of the Revolutionary Housing League occupied the former Ardee House pub in Dublin's Liberties, renaming it the Anne Devlin Community Centre.
+Although activists described the building as long-vacant, the site was owned by Black Sheep Investments and was the subject of redevelopment plans, including a proposed apartment development with a community facility.
+An earlier planning application had been unsuccessful, and a revised application was submitted shortly after the occupation became public.

 Literature and Film

 There are grounds for believing that in his short story in the Dubliners (1914), “A Mother”, Devlin served James Joyce as a model for Mrs Kearney.
 While scarcely of Anne Devlin's stature or importance, Mrs Kearney (née Devlin) is nonetheless presented as a heroic figure—a woman, committed to the national cause, whose "shabby treatment by other Dubliners serves both to indict them and to evoke the reader's sympathy".

 Stepping away from the nationalist hagiography that has surrounded the memory of Robert Emmet, the Irish feminist filmmaker Pat Murphy employs the figure of Anne Devlin in an implicit criticism of a patriotic politics that operates "largely at the level of signs and representations".
 In one scene of her film drama Anne Devlin (1984), Emmet enters a room as Devlin is holding up his splendid green uniform in front of a mirror.
 Asked what she thinks of it, Devlin replies that it looks like a green version of an English Redcoat, and will be seen "a mile off".
 "We should", she argues, "be rebel as ourselves’".

 The film starred Bosco Hogan as Robert Emmet and Brid Brennan as Anne Devlin, and was entered into the 14th Moscow International Film Festival.